harilvfs/LettingGo/README.md

 [![Discord invite][discord-badge]][discord-link]
 ![GitHub License](https://img.shields.io/github/license/harilvfs/LettingGo?style=for-the-badge&logo=github)

 Life’s a mess, and problems just keep piling up, don’t they?
 But hey, at the end of the day, it’s all on you to deal with it!
-This script is just a silly little tool to help you let go of those pesky memories that weigh you down.
-So go ahead, take a breather, and keep trudging along! 💪
+This script is just a silly little tool to help you let go of those pesky memories that weigh you down :)

 *Note:* **It's Written by LLM**